youngpark1516/League-of-Legends-meta-analysis/README.md

 ## Introduction
-When I'm so cooked for the final exam but I'm just a chill guy who'll lowk try his best whatever the result is
+When I'm cooked for the final exam but I'm just a chill guy who'll just work as Alex's receptionist anyways
 ![chill guy](image.png)
 ## Data Cleaning and Exploratory Data Analysis